Food Books Music Origami Soap Candles

 We combine this standard for excellence with sleek design and forward-thinking sustainability practices to produce gourmet products.
 By funding climate research, local farming efforts, and sustainable forest stewardship, we seek to preserve maple production.

 We’re committed to celebrating maple’s naturally sumptuous flavor and under-realized versatility.

 Elmore Mountain Farm produces natural body care products from a 200 year old farm house tucked up against the side of Elmore Mountain in northern Vermont.
 We use our own goat's milk to make our Vermont Goat's Milk Soap and also offer a bubble bath, body oil, shampoo, face cream and lip balm.
 All of our products are made from 100% natural ingredients and are scented with pure essential oils.
 We hope you enjoy our products.

-In this newest work by Vermont’s most distinguished photographer, Peter Miller brings together some of his most iconic photographs from the first editions of Vermont People (1991) and Vermont Farm Woman (2002) with over 50 new photographs of Vermonters and their stories, capturing the essential character of the people of Vermont since 1950.
+In this newest works by Vermont’s most distinguished photographer, Peter Miller brings together some of his most iconic photographs from the first editions of Vermont People (1991) and Vermont Farm Woman (2002) with over 50 new photographs of Vermonters and their stories, capturing the essential character of the people of Vermont since 1950.